FluBBaOfWard/NitroSwan/WonderWitch.md

 Here you can send files/commands to the WonderWitch.
 The first thing you want to do is upload a file.

-Press the "Upload File" button, choose the file to upload and then exit the emulator menu.
+Press the "Upload File" button, choose the file to upload and then exit the DS menu.
+File names/description will be truncated (but still contain the file extension), file name 16 bytes, description 24 bytes.

 Exiting the menu after every command is still needed, I will try to fix this later.